AdamSzary/HumBot/README.md

-HumBot is a multifinction bot for Discord written in python
+HumBot is a multifinction Discord Bot written in Python